The LDES Council Mission

 Governance of the LDES Council

 All members of the LDES Council have voting rights.
-Members elect a Board of Directors consisting of five members, including the Chair who acts in a non-executive role.
-The Board of Directors is then in charge of setting the long-term vision for the Council, as well as research priorities and areas of focus.
-Two Presidents play the executive role on behalf of the Council, with well-defined non-overlapping responsibilities, defined by the Board of Directors.
+Members elect a Board of Directors consisting of eleven members, including the Chair who acts in a non-executive role.
+The Board of Directors is then in charge of setting the long-term vision for the LDES Council, as well as research priorities and areas of focus.
+Two Presidents play the executive role on behalf of the LDES Council, with well-defined non-overlapping responsibilities, defined by the Board of Directors.
 Each year only one of the Presidents is replaced to ensure continuity, with one anchor member and one technology provider in place at all times.
-As part of the Council all members have the possibility to join Working groups (e.g., on regulatory/market mechanisms, investment, recruitment) and to be an active participant in advancing the mission of the Council.
+As part of LDES Council membership, all members have the possibility to join Working groups and to be an active participant in advancing the mission of the LDES Council.

 Julia is a strategic executive with over 20 years of expertise in the energy and environmental sectors as a coalition builder and advocate.
-She has been a longtime champion of clean energy technology, working extensively to support environmentally friendly technologies and equitable policies.
+She is a longtime advocate of clean energy technologies, working extensively to support global environment and equitable policies.

-Julia leads the Council’s strategy and vision to enable the advancement of long duration energy storage to the center stage of the energy transition worldwide.
+As CEO of the LDES Council, Julia leads strategy and vision to enable the advancement of long duration energy storage to the center stage of the energy transition worldwide.
+She currently serves as the Chair of the Global Renewables Alliance, of which the LDES Council is a founding member.
 Most recently, Julia served as the Executive Director of the Long Duration Energy Storage Association of California (LDESAC).
 While there, she led the education and outreach of emerging and existing long duration energy storage developers, focusing on its importance to grid reliability and meeting climate goals.

-Julia launched JAS Energies in 2019 to bring inclusive, diverse, and equitable transitions and policies into fruition.
+Previously she founded and was president of a strategic consulting company, JAS Energies, which focused on bringing inclusive, diverse, and equitable transitions and policies into fruition.
 She provided a deep understanding of challenges facing the US electricity sector in reducing carbon emissions, building renewable energy projects, creating markets, and implementing a clean energy vision.
 Previously, Julia was a Director at the The Natural Resources Defense Council (NRDC), focused on market and energy policy creation and implementation, creating coalitions and interpreted real-time grid operations and transmission planning.

 Julia’s prior roles include senior positions at Clean Line Energy Partners, North American Electric Reliability Corporation (NERC), and the U.S. Department of Energy (DOE).